wombleton/gitlaw-nz/acts/B/Bills of Exchange Act 1908.md

     (2) A bill is duly presented for payment if it is presented in accordance with the following rules:

-    *   (a) Where the bill is not payable on demand, presentment must be made on the day it falls due.
+    *   (a) where the bill is not payable on demand, presentment must be made on the day it falls due.

-    *   (b) Where the bill is payable on demand, then, subject to the provisions of this Act, presentment must be made within a reasonable time after its issue in order to render the drawer liable, and within a reasonable time after its indorsement in order to render the indorser liable.
+    *   (b) where the bill is payable on demand, then, subject to the provisions of this Act, presentment must be made within a reasonable time after its issue in order to render the drawer liable, and within a reasonable time after its indorsement in order to render the indorser liable.

-        In determining what is a reasonable time regard shall be had to the nature of the bill, the usage of trade with regard to similar bills, and the facts of the particular case.
+        in determining what is a reasonable time regard shall be had to the nature of the bill, the usage of trade with regard to similar bills, and the facts of the particular case.

-    *   (c) Presentment must be made by the holder, or by some person authorised to receive payment on his behalf, at a reasonable hour on a business day, at the proper place as hereinafter defined, either to the person designated by the bill as payer, or to some person authorised to pay or refuse payment on his behalf, if by the exercise of reasonable diligence such person can there be found.
+    *   (c) presentment must be made by the holder, or by some person authorised to receive payment on his behalf, at a reasonable hour on a business day, at the proper place as hereinafter defined, either to the person designated by the bill as payer, or to some person authorised to pay or refuse payment on his behalf, if by the exercise of reasonable diligence such person can there be found.

-    *   (d) A bill is presented at the proper place---
+    *   (d) a bill is presented at the proper place---

-        *   (i) Where a place of payment is specified in the bill, and the bill is there presented:
+        *   (i) where a place of payment is specified in the bill, and the bill is there presented:

-        *   (ii) Where no place of payment is specified, but the address of the drawee or acceptor is given in the bill, and the bill is there presented:
+        *   (ii) where no place of payment is specified, but the address of the drawee or acceptor is given in the bill, and the bill is there presented:

-        *   (iii) Where no place of payment is specified and no address given, and the bill is presented at the drawee's or acceptor's place of business, if known, and if not, at his ordinary residence, if known:
+        *   (iii) where no place of payment is specified and no address given, and the bill is presented at the drawee's or acceptor's place of business, if known, and if not, at his ordinary residence, if known:

-        *   (iv) In any other case, if presented to the drawee or acceptor at his last known place of business or residence, or wherever he can be found.
+        *   (iv) in any other case, if presented to the drawee or acceptor at his last known place of business or residence, or wherever he can be found.

-    *   (e) Where a bill is presented at the proper place, and after the exercise of reasonable diligence no person authorised to pay or refuse payment can be found there, no further presentment to the drawee or acceptor is required.
+    *   (e) where a bill is presented at the proper place, and after the exercise of reasonable diligence no person authorised to pay or refuse payment can be found there, no further presentment to the drawee or acceptor is required.

-    *   (f) Where a bill is drawn upon or accepted by 2 or more persons who are not partners, and no place of payment is specified, presentment must be made to them all.
+    *   (f) where a bill is drawn upon or accepted by 2 or more persons who are not partners, and no place of payment is specified, presentment must be made to them all.

-    *   (g) Where the drawee or acceptor of the bill is dead, and no place of payment is specified, presentment must be made to the executor or administrator of the deceased, if any, and if by the exercise of reasonable diligence he can be found.
+    *   (g) where the drawee or acceptor of the bill is dead, and no place of payment is specified, presentment must be made to the executor or administrator of the deceased, if any, and if by the exercise of reasonable diligence he can be found.

-    *   (ga) Where the drawee or acceptor of the bill is bankrupt, presentment may be made to the bankrupt himself or to his assignee.
+    *   (ga) where the drawee or acceptor of the bill is bankrupt, presentment may be made to the bankrupt himself or to his assignee.

-    *   (gb) Where the drawee or acceptor of the bill is a body corporate that is being wound up, presentment may be made to the body corporate itself or to the liquidator.
+    *   (gb) where the drawee or acceptor of the bill is a body corporate that is being wound up, presentment may be made to the body corporate itself or to the liquidator.

-    *   (h) Where authorised by agreement or usage, presentment through the post office is sufficient.
+    *   (h) where authorised by agreement or usage, presentment through the post office is sufficient.

     Compare: 1883 No 8 s 45

-    Subsection (1) was amended, as from 1 January 1980, by section [4(3)][124] Bills of Exchange Amendment Act 1979 (1979 No 3) by inserting the words ""to the extent that they are prejudiced by the omission"".
+    Section 45(1): amended, on 1 January 1980, by [section 4(3)][122] of the Bills of Exchange Amendment Act 1979 (1979 No 3).

+    Section 45(2)(ga): inserted, on 1 January 1980, by [section 6][124] of the Bills of Exchange Amendment Act 1979 (1979 No 3).

-    Subsection (2)(ga) and (gb) were inserted, as from 1 January 1980, by section [6][126] Bills of Exchange Amendment Act 1979 (1979 No 3)
+    Section 45(2)(gb): inserted, on 1 January 1980, by [section 6][124] of the Bills of Exchange Amendment Act 1979 (1979 No 3).

 ##### 46 Excuses for delay or non-presentment for payment